Thesis A (AMME4111)

 Prerequisites and assumed knowledge

-36 credits of 3rd year units of study and WAM 65 or over.
+36 credit points of third year units of study

 Study this unit outside a degree